Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that writes the result of a command into a file A script that duplicates the last line of a file
-A script that deletes all .js extension in the current directory and all its subfolders
+A script that deletes all .js extension in the current directory and all its subfolders A script that counts the number of directories and sub directories i the current directory